Entrance Hall

-Maquette by Lorenzo Simmons Winslow showing the reorientation of the Grand Stair to the Entrance Hall during the Truman reconstruction.
+Maquette by Lorenzo Simmons Winslow showing the reorientation of the Grand Staircase to the Entrance Hall during the Truman reconstruction.

 McKim, Mead, and White renovation of the Entrance Hall in 1924 during the administration of Calvin Coolidge.

 An 1882 photograph shows the Tiffany screen, Brumidi frescos, and encaustic tile floor.

 The Entrance Hall (also called the Grand Foyer) is the primary and formal entrance to the White House, the official residence of the president of the United States.
 The room is rectilinear in shape and measures approximately 31 by 44 feet.
 Located on the State Floor, the room is entered from outdoors through the North Portico, which faces the North Lawn and Pennsylvania Avenue.
 The south side of the room opens to the Cross Hall through a screen of paired Roman Doric columns.
 The east wall opens to the Grand Staircase.

 Hoban's 1792 and 1817 designs

-Architect James Hoban's original floor plans show a similar room, but with single columns separating the Entrance Hall and Cross Hall, and with the Grand Stair entering into the Cross Hall.
+Architect James Hoban's original floor plans show a similar room, but with single columns separating the Entrance Hall and Cross Hall, and with the Grand Staircase entering into the Cross Hall.
 Mid-19th century photographs show the room as rebuilt by Hoban following the 1814 White House fire.
 In these photographs two Ionic columns support a series of shallow arches, and a frieze of bas-relief anthemion encircling the room.
 The shafts of Hoban's columns are recorded as being a blue marble.

 With the north entrance to the White House used frequently in this period, it was not uncommon for cold air to push into the Entrance Hall and then pass through the spaciously separated columns into the Cross Hall beyond.
 To remedy the draft problem, President Martin Van Buren had floor-to-ceiling glass partitions installed between the Hoban columns.